objectrocket/terraform-worker/docs/source/commands.rst

 ++++++++++++++++++++

 The **\\-\\-backend-prefix** option specifies the prefix under which terraform state values will be stored for the current operation.

-By default this value is ``terraform/state/<deployment>``.
+By default, this value is ``terraform/state/<deployment>``.

 .. seealso::
    | The terraform command's :ref:`deployment <terraform_deployment>` option.